|

 2005)

-formula was a novelty when the title started back in
+the team-up formula was a novelty when the title started

-1971, the stories quickly became highly formulaic with
+back in 1971, the stories quickly became highly

-therefore in-fights than one could count (and ultimately
+guys and therefore in-fights than one could count (and

-continuous plot rather than "done in one issue"
+of a continuous plot rather than "done in one

-stories (two in this case here).
-It would remain a
+issue" stories (two in this case here).
+It would

-title racked up a total of 150 issues before bowing out
+the title racked up a total of 150 issues before bowing

 |